Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Methodology

-Our guideline development process follows and adapts the framework proposed by \citet{hermawati2015user} and \citet{quinones2018methodology}.
-We use data collected during survey, interview, and focus group sessions, as well as the existing literature on guidelines, design considerations, and criteria, to establish the guidelines.
-By synthesising this qualitative and quantitative information, we were able to identify common categories, patterns, and user needs that served as the basis for our guideline development.
-In addition, our guideline specification involved a process of refinement and validation, where we refined the guidelines based on the feedback of the participants.
-After the refinement process, we generated nine guidelines that serve as a practical and effective resource for designing adaptive mHealth applications targeting chronic diseases.
+The guideline development process follows and adapts the framework proposed by \citet{hermawati2015user} and \citet{quinones2018methodology}.
+Data collected through surveys, interviews, and focus group sessions in stage one, along with findings from existing literature on guidelines, design considerations, and evaluation criteria, were synthesized to inform guideline creation.
+The process also included iterative refinement and validation based on participant feedback, ensuring the relevance and applicability of the guidelines.